Multiple people injured in Greyhound bus shooting in California

 LEBEC, Calif.
-(AP) – Multiple people were injured early Monday in a shooting on a Greyhound bus in California, the California Highway Patrol siad.
+(AP) – Multiple people were injured early Monday in a shooting on a Greyhound bus in California, the California Highway Patrol said.

 Fort Tejon CHP spokesman Rich Anthes couldn’t confirm to news outlets the number of victims or their conditions, but the agency said the shooter was a passenger on the bus.